cactus-blossom-it-services-limited/saint/README.md

 ### Instructions
 - The bootstrap 4 source files are installed using composer
+- Run ``composer require twbs/bootstrap`` inside the theme root
-- Find them inside the vendor/twbs/bootstrap directory
+- The bootstrap source files are inside the vendor/twbs/bootstrap directory
 - Run ``gulp sass`` from inside the root directory to compile .scss files

- Tasks need to be written inside the gulpfile.js to watch for changes to .scss files and to minify .css files
+ Gulp tasks need to added to watch for changes to .scss files and to minify .css files